itsdotnickscott/Periodic-Tables-Documentation/README.md

 ---

 ## *(0.X) Deploying your app to Vercel (deprecated)*
-> EDIT (5/19): Grey has informed us that we no longer need to deploy to Vercel.
-It is possible we will deploy to Heroku in the future, but for now, this section is no longer needed.
+> EDIT (5/27): Grey and Austin has informed us that we no longer need to deploy this project.
 >
 > The project recommends you deploy early and often.
 The EASIEST way to do this is by deploying via GitHub, not the commandline.
 > 1. Initialize and push your app onto a new GitHub repository.